ISECooker Construction

 Buck Converter:

 We can use a buck convertor to take current from the solar panel at V_mppt and deliver increased current and reduced voltage to the load at constant power.
 By drawing less current from the solar panel, the solar panel output voltage increases to V_mppt.
-For instance, below, the dotted blue line represents possible voltage conversions at constant power.
-The black arrow illustrates the conversion that draws 40 W from the solar panel at V_mppt and converts it to the resistive load line, increasing the current and decreasing the voltage.
+More details including the circuit we made to control the buck convertor in Construction Archives.

 Battery Backup or grid connection will improve ISEC in two ways:

-• It will provide back up power allowing cooking to be done in periods of weak sunlight.
+• It will provide back up power allowing cooking when sunlight is not adequate.

 • The voltage of the solar panel and load are at least as high as the backup voltage, allowing the solar panel to deliver more power to the ISEC.